fmalmeida/MpGAP/docs/manual.rst

 .. warning::

-  When running hybrid assemblies or mixing read types it is advised to **avoid not required REGEX** and write the full file path, using only the required REGEX for paired end reads when applicable.
+  When running hybrid assemblies or mixing short read types it is advised to **avoid not required REGEX** and write the full file path, using only the required REGEX for paired end reads when applicable.
 So that the pipeline does not load any different read that also matches the REGEX and avoid confusions with the inputs.

 Assembly possibilities
 ======================